yizzy/sure/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-Be as specific as possible so Maybe maintainers can quickly reproduce the bug you're experiencing.
+Be as specific as possible so Sure contributors can quickly reproduce the bug you're experiencing.

 Steps to reproduce the behavior: